asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Rage?"

 "Doubtful.
-A professional wouldn't be angry uless the victim provoked him somehow.
-More likley it was certainty.
+A professional wouldn't be angry unless the victim provoked him somehow.
+More likely it was certainty.
 Making sure the job was done."
 Brandon read through the wound descriptions.
 "No defensive wounds on the victim's hands.
 No signs of struggle.
 Toxicology was clean—no drugs, no alcohol, nothing that would impair his ability to fight back."

 "So Palmer either knew his attacker, or—"